-Aetna Medicare Premiums
+Aetna Medicare Premiums in 2019

 Of course, the most common question we hear is “how much is the plan going to cost me.”
-The most important thing to understand here is Medicare Plan premiums are completely dependent on your specific information.
+The most important thing to understand here is Medicare plan premiums are completely dependent on your specific information.

 No matter what carrier you choose, the benefits will be the same for that letter plan.
-The ONLY difference is the cost the carrier charges for the monthly premium.
+The ONLY difference is the cost of the carrier charges for the monthly premium.

 The premium is dependent on the rating method the carries uses, as well as your gender, location, age, and much more.
 The rating method Aetna chooses to use in one state can be completely different from another.

-For example, a 70 year old healthy female that doesn’t smoke living in Florida will pay somewhere around $207 a month for Plan G. Now, a 67 year old male that does smoke living in the same state will pay somewhere around $235 a month for the same plan.
+For example, a 70-year-old healthy female that doesn’t smoke living in Florida will pay somewhere around $207 a month for Plan G. Now, a 67-year-old male that does smoke living in the same state will pay somewhere around $235 a month for the same plan.

-Lets say those same two beneficiaries live in North Dakota.
+Let’s say those same two beneficiaries live in North Dakota.
 The female would pay around $118 in monthly premiums for Plan G. The male would pay around $133 a month in premiums for the same plan.

 Aetna Medicare Advantage Plans

 Aetna offers HMO, HMO-POS, and PPO plans in select areas.
 They also have special needs plans for people with certain characteristics, like chronic or disabling diseases or conditions (like diabetes or end-stage renal disease).
-There are even special needs plans for those who live in institutions or who have Medicare and Medicaid.
+There are even Special Needs Plans for those who live in institutions or who have Medicare and Medicaid.